CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 - Create your own key pair in the AWS EC2 console
 - Launch an instance of the Launch Pad EC2 that uses your key pair
 <br>
-You will use the user name ec2-user with no password to SSH into the Launch Pad EC2 instance,
+You will use the user name centos with no password to SSH into the Launch Pad EC2 instance,
 <br><br>

 ***For Mac Users:***